VaughnZamudio/Assignment-4-Vaughn_Zamudio/README.md

 Student Name: Vaughn Zamudio

 Design Implemented:
-I implemented a layout based on a Figma wireframe for a book discovery platform.
+I implemented a layout based on a Figma wireframe for a book discovery platform I did for the Week 8 Monday Activity.
 The design features a centered navigation bar, a "Trending Now" section with vertical book covers, an "Explore by Genre" section with tall cards, and a "Creator" section featuring circular profile images.
 The aesthetic matches the wireframe's clean, grayscale look.

 JavaScript Interactions:
 1. Search Functionality: When the user types in the search bar and hits "Enter," an alert confirms the search term.